-Either during the initial setup or at a later point, the Authentication Setup can be used to update how dbFront authenticates users.
+Authentication settings are used to update how dbFront authenticates users either during the initial setup or at a later point.
 You can validate the settings before applying them to the server.

 Authentication Source & Type

-- Context Type: The ContextType will automatically adjust depending upon the Server or Domain that is used to authenticate they user.
-If there is a problem you can manually set it to either "Machine" if you are authenticating against the local machine, or "Domain" if you are authenticating against a network Domain.
+Will automatically adjust depending upon the Server or Domain that is used to authenticate the user.
+If there is a problem, you can manually set it to either Machine, if you are authenticating against the local machine or Domain, if you are authenticating against a network Domain.

 Test / Save - User

-You can test the Authentication settings by entering a username and password and clicking on Test Security.
+To test the Authentication settings, enter a username and password and click on Test Security.

 To save the settings you need to specify the name and password of a user with administrative access based on the new settings.
 When you click Save Setup, dbFront will use those credentials to validate the new settings and then save the updated settings.